 What to Expect

 Your experience depends on your terminal, and travellers agree that Terminal 4 has the most comfort and amenities.
 Take advantage of plenty of dining and shopping options, including a number of local eateries, plus free WiFi.
 Overnight sleepers are covered with 24 hour eateries in each terminal.
 Economy class travellers who want to pay for an upgraded experience can check into a few airport lounges.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 Good to know